 We occasionally get calls from a divorced party that does not feel that the agreement they entered into was fair.
 The problem with such “buyer’s remorse” is that it may be too late to do anything about it.

-Absent a stipulation between the parties, a Court’s divorce decree which divides property and debts, or a property settlement agreement incorporated into a divorce decree, cannot be modified.
+Absent a stipulation between the parties, a Court’s divorce decree which divides property and debts, or a property settlement agreement incorporated into a divorce decree, may not be able to be modified.
 ARS 25-317(F).
+The law is this area is very technical, and it depends upon whether terms regarding property and debts are merged (this means whether the terms are contractual or became an order of the Court).

 Prior to the entry of a divorce decree, it may be possible to ask that a property settlement agreement be modified or disregarded if it is unfair.
 ARS Section 25-317(B)-(D).
 However, once the decree of dissolution is entered, orders regarding property and debt become essentially non-modifiable.